MuEpsilonSigma/muepsilonsigma.github.io/members/joon/index.md

   <img src="../../photos/Joon.jpg" alt="Joon" />
 </div>

-## Introduction
+## About
-Joon is a PhD candidate in Mechanical Engineering at University of Illinois at Urbana Champaign, advised by Prof. Sophie Wang.
+Joon is a PhD candidate in Mechanical Science and Engineering at the University of Illinois Urbana-Champaign.
+His research focuses on developing novel methodologies to monitor and control energy systems, particularly in application to air conditioning & refrigeration cycles and fuel cell systems.
+His current project focuses on the development of a capacitive sensor array for measuring water condensate and frost sizes on a cold surface under condensation and frosting heat transfer.

 <!-- Social icons -->
 <div class="profile-social">